neulab/xnmt/docs/experiment_config_files.rst

 initializer method, which requires that the children are initialized first.
 *xnmt* therefore uses a bottom-up initialization strategy, where siblings are initialized in the order they appear in the constructor.
-Among others, this causes ``exp_global`` (the first child of the top-level experiment) to be initialized before any model component is initialized, so that model components are free to use exp_global's global default settings, DyNet parameters, etc.
-It also guarantees that preprocessing is carried out before the model training.
+Among others, this guarantees that preprocessing is carried out before the model training.

 Training
 ========